-Weird and wonderful spiralling foliage, each plant produces different foliage curl and each is amazing.
-The spectacular leaves are adorned with pendant, Galanthus like flowers from late winter into spring.
+Weird and wonderful, spiralling foliage.
+Each plant produces a different foliage curl and each is amazing.
+The spectacular leaves are adorned with pendant, Galanthus (Snowdrop) like flowers from late winter into spring.
 The blooms are tones of green and yellow with a soft, sweet, vanilla fragrance and up to 20 open on a stem.

 Corkscrew Albuca ‘Frizzle Sizzle’ is a great conversation piece that will fascinate all who see it.

-Corkscrew Albuca ‘Frizzle Sizzle’ grows just like you would any other succulent, and it can make a great houseplant.
+Grow Corkscrew Albuca ‘Frizzle Sizzle’ just like you would any other succulent, and they can make great houseplants in a bright spot.

 Hailing from South Africa, this amazing plant is actually a bulb.
 Left in the soil they will gradually multiply to form a clump.
 Unlike most Albuca, that have a lot of variation of the spiral leaf formation, ‘Frizzle Sizzle’ is more consistent and reliable.
 The tightest spirals form with plenty of light.